learn-academy-2023-foxtrot/full-stack-rails-foxy-instructors/README.md

   - $ rails c
   - > Business.create(name: 'CreamWave', description: 'microwave with ice cream tub', team: 'Shake and Bake', star_rating: 5)

+## index
+- Allow a user to see all the data in the database
+  a) Controller: app/controllers/business_controller.rb
+    - method name will be the restful route index
+    - stores the active record query on an instance variable that will display all the data entries in the database
+    ```rb
+      def index
+        @businesses = Business.all
+      end
+    ```

+  b) Routes: config/routes.rb
+    - define the url with http verb `get` and map to the applicable controller and its method `business#index`
+    ```rb
+      get '/businesses' => 'business#index'
+    ```

+  c) Views: app/views
+    - will send back the response that will display all the data entries
+    - Since the active record query returns an array, we will iterate across the values and display each instance as a separate line item.
+    - create the `.html.erb` file which will be named after the method
+    - use erb tags <% %> when you don't want to display the data stored in an instance variable
+    - use erb tags <%= %> when you don't want to display the data stored in an instance variable